frederiknolte/LAS-NL-Explanations/running_LAS.md

 # Running the LAS Model

-## Preparing the Data
-Data preparation is handled by the ``reformat_circa.py`` file.
-First, you need to download the input, target and prediction file from the Google
-Cloud Bucket, which can easily be done through the browser interface.
-After, moving the three files into this project directory, you call
-``reformat_circa.py`` with specifying the location of the three files.
-The resulting train/dev/test splits will be saved in ``sim_experiments/data/circa/{QA/NLI}``.

 ## Running LAS on LISA
 This section describes how to run the LAS model on LISA.
 [Running experiments on TPUs](Running-LAS-on-TPU) is described in a later section.